Skies of Arcadia – Developer Interview Collection

 4. The Armada Admirals, Part 2

 The Fifth Admiral is De Loco.
-In Spanish loco means “crazy person”, so when we release Skies of Arcadia in Europe, we were all secretly worried whether a name like this would be OK in the Spanish version, but for whatever reason it wasn’t a problem.3 This character was built up more by the image of the concept art—that glass tube around his head, and his facial expression—rather than any kind of backstory.
+In Spanish loco means “crazy person”, so when we release Skies of Arcadia in Europe, we were all secretly worried whether a name like this would be OK, but for whatever reason it wasn’t a problem.4 This character was built up more by the image of the concept art—that glass tube around his head, and his facial expression—rather than any kind of backstory.

 His flagship, “Chameleon”, came from the constellation of the same name.
 It fits his ship, the way it can change shape freely, and the way the cannon platforms which retract reminds one of a chameleon’s tongue.